-We plan to use the net proceeds of this offering to finance a portion of our obligations relating to the Pine Mountain acquisition.
-We may also use the proceeds of this offering to pay down our Senior Credit Facility until the closing or following the closing of the Pine Mountain acquisition.
-However, this offering is not conditioned on the closing of the Pine Mountain acquisition.
-Therefore, if for any reason the closing of the Pine Mountain acquisition does not occur, the net proceeds may be used for general corporate purposes.
-For more details on our planned use of proceeds, see "Use of proceeds" on page S-22 of this prospectus supplement.
+We plan to use the net proceeds of this offering to partially finance the pending Permian Basin acquisition.
+We will likely use the proceeds of this offering to temporarily pay down our bank credit facility until the closing of the Permian Basin acquisition.
+However, this offering is not conditioned on the closing of the Permian Basin acquisition does not occur, the net proceeds may be used for general corporate purposes.
+For more details on our planned use of proceeds, see "Use of proceeds" on page S-20 of this prospectus supplement.